-The term 'Balance Sheet' is included in the Corporate Finance edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.
+The term 'Balance Sheet' is explained in detail and with examples in the Investments edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.

 Balance Sheet refers to a corporate financial statement.
 The purpose of it is to thoroughly summarize the liabilities, assets, and shareholders’ equity in the firm at a fixed moment in time.
 The statement provides a revealing glimpse into the things the corporation owns and the money it owes, along with the total amount which shareholders have invested in the going concern.
 Where these financial statements are concerned, the formula for assets is liabilities plus shareholders’ equity.

 Balance sheets ultimately derive their names from the equation which pits the assets on one side while the shareholders’ equity and liabilities remain on the opposite site.
 They have to balance out, which provides the concept behind the name.
 It makes perfect sense that corporations have only two choices when paying for their assets.
 They might either borrow the money through assuming liabilities or obtain it off of investors, which happens when they issue shareholder equity.

 Consider an example to better understand what is involved with this concept.
 If a corporation obtains a $40,000 bank loan to be repaid in five years, then its assets (cash account section) will rise by the $40,000.
 At the same time, the total liabilities (long term debt section) will also rise by the $40,000 amount.
 This restores balance to the equation.
 Should the firm then receive $80,000 from investors, the assets will also increase by that same amount.
 On the other side of the equation, the shareholder equity rises by the same $80,000.
 When the company earns revenues which are greater than the liabilities, these go into the so called shareholder equity account.
 It is that category that stands for all net assets the owners of the corporation hold.
 The offsetting revenues balance out on the assets side in the form of inventory, investments, or cash categories.